Medical Assistance in Benidorm - Where to go, what to do...

 These prescription charges are non-refundable.

 If you do not have your EHIC or GHIC with you

 You’ll need to apply for a Provisional Replacement Certificate (PRC) if you need treatment and do not have your EHIC or GHIC, or your card is lost or stolen abroad.

 Call the Overseas Healthcare Services.
 This is part of the NHS Business Services Authority (BSA).

 Public Hospital - Marina Baixa Hospital

-If you have non of the above, you can sometimes get an emergency EHIC card, but then dealing with the hospitals and Doctors can prove more difficult as all details of treatment need to be sent to the EHIC head office, treatment may have to be paid for first and then claimed back.
+If you have none of the above, you can sometimes get an emergency EHIC/GHIC card, but then dealing with the hospitals and Doctors can prove more difficult as all details of treatment need to be sent to the GHIC head office, treatment may have to be paid for first and then claimed back.